wasiqbarat/Laboratory/README.md

-You can download setup file with the Google Drive link provided.
+You can download setup file from the Google Drive link provided.
 (For Windows users)